brandenc40/ratelimiter/README.md

 // ErrQueueFull is returned with the queue limit set by WithMaxQueueSize is exceeded. var ErrQueueFull = errors.New("ratelimiter: queue is full")

-// RateLimiter provides functionality to block until ready to ensure a rate limit is not exceeded type RateLimiter interface {
+// RateLimiter provides functionality to block until ready to ensure a rate limit is not exceeded. type RateLimiter interface {
     // Wait blocks until the next call is ready based on the minimum time between calls.
     Wait() error